MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-macos.md

      * **Primary account name**: Enter the username for the account. `{{partialupn}}` is the supported token variable for *account name*.
      * **Primary account full name**: Enter the full name of the account.   `{{username}}` is the supported token variable for *full name*.
    * **Restrict editing**: The default configuration is set to **Yes** so that device users can't edit the account name and full name configured for them.
 To allow device users to edit the account name and full name, select **Not configured**.
 If you're only using Setup Assistant (legacy) to enroll devices running macOS 10.15 and later, you can expect the following end user experience:
      * **Yes**: The account creation screen in Setup Assistant never appears.
-Instead, the local primary account is automatically created based on the other setting configurations, and the password is automatically populated from the Entra ID authentication screen.
+Instead, the local primary account is automatically created based on the other setting configurations, and the password is automatically populated from the Microsoft Entra authentication screen.
 The device user can't edit these fields.
-     * **Not configured**: The local primary account screen is shown to the end user in Setup Assistant and is populated with the configured account values, and the password from the Entra ID authentication screen.
+     * **Not configured**: The local primary account screen is shown to the end user in Setup Assistant and is populated with the configured account values, and the password from the Microsoft Entra authentication screen.
 The device user can edit these fields during Setup Assistant.

    For account settings to work as intended, your enrollment profile must have the following configurations:
    * **User affinity**: Select **Enroll with User affinity**.
    * **Authentication method**: Select **Setup Assistant with modern authentication** or **Setup Assistant (legacy)**.
    * **Await final configuration**: Select **Yes**.

    Local accounts depend on the *await final configuration* feature when they're being created.
 As a result, if you configure any local primary account settings, this setting is always enabled.
-Even if you don't touch the *await final configuration* setting, it is enabled in the background and applied to the enrollment profile.
+Even if you don't touch the *await final configuration* setting, it's enabled in the background and applied to the enrollment profile.

 1. Select **Next**.